 American College of Cardiology—National Cardiovascular Data Registry

 This is a comprehensive outcomes-based quality improvement program operated by the ACC since 1997 (4).
 More than 2,200 hospitals participate in the NCDR across the United States.
-The NCDR includes the outpatient Practice INNovation And CLinical Excellence (PINNACLE) registry, with more than 1.5 million records, and various hospital-based registries, including ACTION Registry–GWTG, for patients with high-risk myocardial infarction; CathPCI, for cardiac catheterizations and percutaneous coronary intervention procedures; the ICD Registry, for tracking implantable ...
+The NCDR includes the outpatient Practice INNovation And CLinical Excellence (PINNACLE) registry, with more than 1.5 million records, and various hospital-based registries, including ACTION Registry–GWTG, for patients with high-risk myocardial infarction; CathPCI, for cardiac catheterizations and percutaneous coronary intervention procedures; the ICD Registry, ...